Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Abstract

 \section{Abstract}

-Collapsars -- rapidly rotating stellar cores that form black holes (BHs) -- can power gamma-ray bursts (GRBs) and are proposed to be key contributors to the production of heavy elements in the Universe via the rapid neutron capture process ($r$-process).
+Collapsars -- rapidly rotating stellar cores that form black holes -- can power gamma-ray bursts (GRBs) and are proposed to be key contributors to the production of heavy elements in the Universe via the rapid neutron capture process ($r$-process).
 Previous neutrino-transport collapsar simulations have been unable to unbind neutron-rich material from the disk.
-However, these simulations have not included magnetic fields or the BH, both of which are essential for launching mass outflows.
-We present \textsc{$\nu$h-amr}, a novel neutrino-transport general relativistic magnetohydrodynamic ($\nu$GRMHD) code, which we use to perform the first 3D $\nu$GRMHD collapsar simulations.
-We find a self-consistent formation of a disk with initially weak magnetic flux, resulting in a low accretion speed and leaving sufficient time for the disk to neutronize.
-However, once substantial magnetic flux accumulates near the BH, it becomes dynamically important, leading to a magnetically arrested disk that unbinds some of the neutron-rich material.
-The strong flux also accelerates the accretion speed, preventing further disk neutronization.
-The neutron-rich disk ejecta collides with the infalling stellar gas, generating a shocked cocoon with an electron fraction, $Y_\text{e}\gtrsim0.2$.
-Continuous mixing between the cocoon and neutron-poor stellar gas incrementally raises the outflow $Y_\text{e}$, but the final $r$-process yield is determined earlier at the point of neutron capture freeze-out.
-Our models require extreme magnetic fluxes and mass accretion rates to eject neutron-rich material ($Y_\text{e}\lesssim0.3$), implying very high $r$-process ejecta masses $M_\text{ej}\lesssim{}M_\odot$.
+However, these simulations have not included sufficiently strong magnetic fields and the black hole (BH), both of which are essential for launching mass outflows.
+We present \textsc{$\nu$h-amr}, a novel neutrino-transport general relativistic magnetohydrodynamic ($\nu$GRMHD) code, which we use to perform the first 3D global $\nu$GRMHD collapsar simulations.
+We find a self-consistent formation of a weakly magnetized dense accretion disk, which has sufficient time to neutronize.
+Eventually, substantial magnetic flux accumulates near the BH, becomes dynamically important, leads to a magnetically arrested disk (MAD), and unbinds some of the neutron-rich material.
+However, the strong flux also hinders accretion, lowers density, and increases neutrino cooling timescale, which prevents further disk neutronization.
+Typical collapsar progenitors with mass accretion rates, $\dot{M} \sim 0.1-1 M_\odot/\rm{s}$, do not produce significant neutron-rich ($Y_\text{e} < 0.25$) ejecta.
+However, we find that MADs at higher mass accretion rates, $\dot{M} \gtrsim \text{few}\, M_\odot/\rm{s}$ (e.g., for more centrally concentrated progenitors), can unbind $M_\text{ej}\lesssim{}M_\odot$ of neutron-rich ejecta.
+The outflows inflate a shocked cocoon that mixes with the infalling neutron-poor stellar gas and raises the final outflow $Y_\text{e}$; however, the final $r$-process yield may be determined earlier at the point of neutron capture freeze-out.
 Future work will explore under what conditions more typical collapsar engines become $r$-process factories.